lifeofsoumya/blog-backups/clywmazr5001b09jwbkbh1q07.md

 ---

-You all know me as a **software developer**, but my freelancing journey started way back in 2016 when I was still in school.
-Driven by a passion to earn some extra pocket money with my existing skills, I began exploring various creative fields.
-At that time, I was heavily invested in content creation and 3D designing alongside my studies.
+From freelance video editor to software developer, my journey began in 2016 when I was in high school and desperately wanted to pursue content creation.
+With a desire to create gadget unboxing and review videos, I realized I needed some principles to finance those projects, so I started putting my skills to work.

-I thought, why not showcase my work to the world and earn some extra bucks as pocket money?
+Why not showcase my work and earn some extra bucks?
 So, I registered on Fiverr and got started.

 ## Early challenges